DonorPress/donor-press/readme.txt

 DonorPress is a free plugin for non-profits to track donations, send thank you letters and year end summaries.
 Integration with Quickbooks & Paypal.

 == Description ==
-## Beta Notice:
-This is a functional plugin.
-Some advance features (quickbook integration and .pdf generateion) require composer install.
-If you run into bugs, please report them to the developer.
 # Intro
 Donor Press was started by Denver Steiner who found himself managing the finances for 3 small non-profits.
 Short on both time and funds (like many small non-profits), Steiner needed a free way to automate thank you letter receipts and year end summaries.